paulstothard/cgview/README.md

 ## Use CGView online

-[Proksee](https://proksee.ca) uses a [JavaScript version of CGView](https://github.com/stothard-group/cgview-js) to support interactive, browser-based map creation.
+[Proksee](https://proksee.ca) uses a [JavaScript version of CGView](https://github.com/stothard-group/cgview-js) to create interactive, web-based maps.

 ## Using the CGView Docker image